RunshengSong/QSAR_SSD_Toolbox/README.md

 SMILEs = ['CCCC'] # The input SMILEs must be a list

-this_q = run_all.run(SMILEs) # return a pandas dataframe: index -- species name | 'val' -- LC50 values for the input chemicals on corrosponding species.
+this_q = run_all.run(SMILEs) # return a pandas dataframe for the input chemicals on corrosponding species.
 ```

 ### Plot SSD Curves